 It’s better that you build the deck as your classic midrange draft deck, that’s just slightly more controllish.
 Use good removal with some counterspells and card draw and efficient creatures.
 You can still have some cycling synergies with cards like Horror of the Broken Lands, Pitiless Vizier and Ruthless Sniper, but don’t go out of your way to enable them.

-Again, the best payoff for the strategy and the card that might be worth it to try and go for it is definitely Archfiend of Ifnir, which can really turn some games around.
+Again, the best payoff for the strategy is definitely Archfiend of Ifnir, which can really turn some games around.
+If you open it early, you might want to draft around it.

 Blue – Red: Noncreature Spells